hiltmon/HiltmonHugo/content/blog/the-productive-mac-mindset/index.md

 You may have noticed that the two most popular productivity tools, [LaunchBar](https://www.obdev.at/products/launchbar/index.html) and [Alfred](https://www.alfredapp.com/) are not mentioned.
 I *used* to use them a lot, and both are still installed, just not running.
 With all my [Keyboard Maestro](http://www.keyboardmaestro.com/main/) macros running well, I was down to using them as application launchers only.
 I tried using Spotlight in Yosemite as an Application Launcher, and it worked well enough to stick.

-{% pullquote %}
 Consider the amount of time you spend performing menial tasks on your computer, launching the same windows, typing in the same commands and text, filing, tidying up, doing the same thing over and over again.
-Computers are awesome at this, and these productivity tools make it easy to set up and do. {" The money invested in buying these tools and the time invested in setting them up pays off tremendously. "} To the point that the OS X experience without them seems slow and cumbersome.
+Computers are awesome at this, and these productivity tools make it easy to set up and do. **The money invested in buying these tools and the time invested in setting them up pays off tremendously.** To the point that the OS X experience without them seems slow and cumbersome.
-{% endpullquote %}

 *Follow the author as [@hiltmon](https://twitter.com/hiltmon) on Twitter.*